Stiffstream/cpp-util/README.md

 ## Recipe For MxxRu::externals

-Inclusion of cpp\_util via MxxRu::externals can be done wil recipes like
+Inclusion of cpp\_util via MxxRu::externals can be done with recipes like
 these:

 ~~~~~